riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-09-28-Work-live-unplugged.markdown

 categories: work WfH AI
 ---

 The argument that is most often made to justify forcing remote workers to return to the office is the increased creativity, camaraderie, and opportunity for ad-hoc collaboration.
 To be clear, I am very much in favour of all of these things!
+But they are not sufficient alone.
 What you need is [balance between creative collaboration and focused alone time]({% post_url 2020-03-11-Working-From-Home-Is-Good,-Actually %}).

 ![AI avatar interviewing a nonplussed human candidate](/images/AI-interview.png)